Student Organizations at HLS

 The Harvard Law School Committee on Sports & Entertainment Law is the heart of sports and entertainment activity at HLS.
 CSEL works to bring together students and faculty who are interested in the intersection of the sports and entertainment industries and the law.

 Couples and Families Association

-The Harvard Law Couples Association (HCLA) is a social organization for students, their significant others and their children.
-The organization offers many activities over the course of the year to encourage social interaction and provide support for those students who have come to Harvard with partners or families.
+The Harvard Law Couples and Families Association (HLCFA) is a social organization for students and their significant others (girl/boyfriends, fiancés, spouses, partners, and children).
+The organization offers many activities and resources to provide support and a community for those students who have come to Harvard with significant others or families.

 The HLS Democrats provides a means for Democrats at HLS to become involved in national, state, and local politics, to meet alumni with similar career goals, and to gain insight into the world of politics through organization trips and interactions with guest speakers.

 HLS Disability Law Students Association (DLSA) is an open and inclusive organization dedicated to providing a community and supporting students with all types of disabilities at HLS, and to the advancement of equal rights for individuals with disabilities at Harvard and beyond.
 DLSA is also a community for Students with Disabilities and Allies who are seeking to pursue a career in Disability Law or Advocacy.
 DLSA seeks to provide a community to raise, discuss and act on the legal issues facing the HLS disability community and the Disability community writ large.

 The Mission of the Harvard Law School Drama Society is to provide an outlet for creative expression on campus.
 The Drama Society typically produces a straight play or musical in the fall, as well as the annual HLS Parody in the spring.